AOBTenn/osTicket-Prerequisites-and-Installation/README.md

 3. Within the Vm download "osTicket-installation-Files.zip" -> Unzip to desktop in new folder "osTicket Installation Files" -> Extract

 4. Enable IIS with CGI
-   Check for webserver by browsing 127.0.0.1 -> Install webserver -> Start -> Control Panel -> Programs -> Programs and Features -> Turn Windows Features on or off -> Check "Internet Information Services" -> Expand -> Check "CGI" -> Ok
+   Check for webserver by browsing 127.0.0.1 -> observe error webpage Install webserver -> Start -> Control Panel -> Programs -> Programs and Features -> Turn Windows Features on or off -> Check "Internet Information Services" -> Expand -> Check "CGI" -> Ok

 5. Rebrowse 127.0.0.1 and observe the default webpage for IIS should load